Why Bariatric Surgery Often Outperforms Medications

 Bariatric Surgery vs. Weight Loss Drugs

-Weight Loss Medications: Some Gains, But Limited
+Weight Loss Medications: Some Health Gains, but Limited Impact

 Understanding the Options: What to Expect